LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Related Work

-\textbf{{{LLM-enhanced Sequential Recommendation.}}} LLMs enhance SRS through semantic understanding and reasoning~\cite{surveyllmesr,llmsurvey}.
+LLMs enhance SRS through semantic understanding and reasoning~\cite{surveyllmesr,llmsurvey}.
+Recent studies further revisit LLM architectures for sequential recommendation and summarize the methodological landscape of LLM-enhanced recommender systems~\cite{wang2025rethinking,liu2025large}.
 Common strategies use LLMs as encoders (\eg SAID~\cite{SAID}, LLMEmb~\cite{LLMemb}).
-For CDSR, LLMCDSR~\cite{llmcdsr} employs LLMs for augmentation and encoding but risks irrelevant noise that naive LLMs generation brings and overlooks domain-specific preferences, raising the \textbf{irrelevant noise} problem.
-Another method~\cite{bridge} follows the typical three-thread structure and leverages LLMs embeddings with several contrastive learning tasks to balance the domain gap in both user and item perspectives.
-Despite that, it fails to acquire a fine-grained user preference by naively profiling based on LLMs, leading to the \textbf{rough profiling} problem.
+LLMs have also been used to improve long-tailed sequential recommendation and model long textual user behaviors~\cite{LLM-ESR,lengthy}.
+Meanwhile, in broader recommendation settings, LLMs have also been used for prompt-enhanced multi-scenario recommendation, LLM-enhanced multi-scenario modeling, and unified multi-domain CTR prediction~\cite{wang2023plate,wang2024llm4msr,fu2025unified}.
+In the context of CDSR, LLMCDSR~\cite{llmcdsr} utilizes LLMs to generate "pseudo items" that bridge non-overlapped users.
+It employs a Relevance-Aware Meta Recall Network (RMRN) to filter these generations; however, it still risks the \textbf{irrelevant noise} problem where hallucinatory content degrades recommendation accuracy.
+Another method, LLM4CDSR~\cite{bridge}, follows a tri-thread framework and leverages hierarchical LLM profiling to unify semantic item representations across domains.
+Related personalization studies also show that LLMs can support user modeling through adaptive retrieval and memory recollection mechanisms~\cite{zhang2026evoking, zhang2026memsearcho1empoweringlargelanguage}.
+While existing CDSR-oriented methods attempt to balance the domain gap through contrastive tasks or profile summarization, they often fail to acquire fine-grained user preferences by relying on naive profiling or coarse cross-domain transfer, leading to the \textbf{rough profiling} problem.
 In contrast, our proposed LLM-EDT explicitly tackles these issues by employing the transferable item augmenter and domain-aware profiling module.